 The Simplified Chinese form and Traditional Chinese form of the applied-for IDL SHOULD be resolvable simultaneously or non-resolvable at all.

-In 2013, among 76 Chinese new gTLD applications, 32 applications are announced to abide by CDNC Character Set and guide rule.
+In 2013, among 76 Chinese new gTLD applications, 32 applications abide by the CDNC Character Set and guiding rules.

-Owing to the above factors, CGP would like to propose that CDNC Character Set be treated as the initial character set of CGP.
+Owing to the above factors, CGP would like to propose that the CDNC Character Set be treated as the initial character set of the CGP.

 4 Variants Coordination between C, J and K

-As introduced above, different Chinese panels (C, J and K) have different views about the variants corresponding to the same Chinese character.
-This will accordingly impact on the regulation of Chinese script sets and rules for the Chinese domain name registration (even results in the conflicts on the IDN TLD registration).
-In the following, this problem is explained from the aspects of Chinese, Japanese and Korean language types.
+As introduced above, different panels (C, J and K) have different views about the variants corresponding to the same Chinese character.
+This will accordingly impact on the regulation of Chinese script sets and rules for Chinese domain name registration (even results in conflicts during IDN TLD registration).
+In the following, this problem is explained from the aspects of Chinese, Japanese and Korean languages.

 Chinese:

-In the Chinese language, there are two types of variant.
+In the Chinese language, there are two types of variant:

 The first type is created by regional variations in the standard writing system.
 There are now two common writing systems: Simplified Chinese and Traditional Chinese.
 Both writing systems use different subsets of the same Unicode Han script, and they are not mutually exclusive to each other.

 The second type is the generic variant.
-Several Chinese characters have another form that are slightly different visually, but are treated the same and have universal interchangeability.
-This interchangeability relationship is much stronger than the relationship between Traditional and Simplified form.
+Several Chinese characters have other forms that are slightly different visually, but are treated the same and have universal interchangeability.
+This relationship of interchangeability is much stronger than the relationship between the Traditional and Simplified forms.

-This understanding and variants mapping relationship have been reflected in the CDNC Character Set, IANA IDN table for .CN and .TW.
+This understanding and variants mapping relationship have been reflected in the CDNC Character Set, the IANA IDN table for .CN and .TW.

 Japanese